 Sohl isn’t currently able to accept new patients, but MU Health Care pediatricians Alexandra James, MD, and Brett Moore, DO, have received extensive training in the diagnosis and care of children with autism.
 Parents who schedule an appointment with James or Moore at the Pediatrics Clinic at South Providence Medical Park typically can get their child a diagnostic exam in eight to 10 weeks.
 People in other parts of the state can find a doctor close to home who has received training from Sohl through a program she started in 2015 called ECHO Autism.

 “With a diagnosis, we can provide referrals into speech and language pathology or speech therapy, occupational therapy and physical therapy,” Sohl said.
 “There is a specific therapy called Applied Behavior Analysis that can be quite useful, especially for toddlers, helping them to learn social skills that can help them make friends and help them learn how to interact with their community better.”

-Those treatments are available at MU Health Care’s Thompson Center for Autism and Neurodevelopmental Disorders and through other providers and agencies.
+Those treatments are available at MU Health Care’s Thompson Center for Autism and Neurodevelopment and through other providers and agencies.
 After Sohl diagnosed Dominic, he began speech therapy at Columbia Public Schools’ Center for Early Learning and started receiving extra help at his daycare.